monk-dev/monk/README.md

 The daemon will automatically stop after the not receiving a command within `timeout` time (default: 10 seconds).
 This can be set in the config file.

+## Youtube Videos
+If you have `youtube-dl` and `ffmpeg` installed on your system, monk will automatically use youtube-dl to download videos as .mkv files.
+Monk will also use any available closed captioning to make the script of the video searchable.

 ## Configuration

 Configuration and data is stored in the preferred system folders.
 For example, on linux it will use the `XDG_*` environment variables to locate and create monk directories.
 On linux, the config file is located at `~/.config/monk/monkd.yaml`.
 Data, logs, and documents are stored under `~/.local/share/monk`.